 Start Protecting Your Children's Health BEFORE They Are Conceived!

-Breastfeeding reduces risk of leukemia Breast milk contains antibodies and antiinflammatory substances that have an overall beneficial impact on the infant and child later in life.
-Several pooled and meta-analyses have confirmed that breastfeeding 6 months and more reduces the risk of childhood leukemia by 15%.
-These findings provide additional rationale to promote breastfeeding.
+Breastfeeding reduces risk of leukemia

+Breast milk contains antibodies and antiinflammatory substances that have an

+overall beneficial impact on the infant

+and child later in life.
+Several pooled

+and meta-analyses have confirmed that

+breastfeeding 6 months and more reduces

+the risk of childhood leukemia by 15%.

+These findings provide additional

+rationale to promote breastfeeding.

+FIND OUT MORE:
-"Rosa and Carlos

-Plan a Family"
+"Rosa and Carlos Plan a Family"

 Raising a healthy child

+A CIRCLE microsite

 begins before pregnancy.

-A CIRCLE microsite

-Help Page

-Reunion Home

-Cancer (Childhoo Learning/

-Development

-etes Inf

-ertility

-Cognitive References

-CHILDHOOD LEUKEMIA Stephen's Story

 CRITICAL WINDOWS OF EXPOSURE TO TOBACCO SMOKE

 David smoked before Stephen was born but quit when his wife found out she was pregnant.

 We know that tobacco smoke could be affecting the development of the fetus and the child during pregnancy and during the early years of life.
 We also know that tobacco smoke can affect the germ cells.

 That means at the time of conception, or even before conception, tobacco smoke may have an effect.
 Exposures during multiple time periods may add additional risk.

 Smoking Cessation Resources:

-Free Help to Quit

-Smoking (Nat'l Cancer
+Free Help to Quit Smoking (Nat'l Cancer Institute)

-Institute)